-Energy jobs in both new and traditional sectors tend to be higher-skilled and better-paid compared to the rest of the economy.
+Energy jobs in both new and traditional sectors tend to be more highly skilled and better-paid than the average.

-About 45% of energy roles are high-skilled compared to a quarter of general jobs, according to the IEA.
+About 36% of energy roles are highly skilled, compared to 27% of jobs in the wider economy, according to the IEA.

-However, workers in coal, oil and gas tend to enjoy higher wages than those in renewable industries like wind and solar.
+However, workers in coal, oil and gas tend to enjoy higher wages than those in renewable energy industries.

-This may be because traditional energy jobs tend to be more unionised and have benefitted from decades of labour representation, while clean energy sectors have a larger share of part-time or contract work, according to the IEA's report.
+This may be because traditional energy jobs tend to be more unionised and have benefited from decades of labour representation, while clean energy sectors have a larger share of part-time or contract work, according to the IEA.

 This is especially true in emerging markets and developing economies, the IEA said, including in India where coal workers are paid around three to four times the national average.

-Analysts also say that more lower-skilled jobs are becoming available as new clean energy sectors move from the research and development phase towards installation and construction of the new infrastructure.
+Analysts also say that more lower-skilled jobs are becoming available as clean energy moves from research and development towards installation and construction of infrastructure.